aditmeno/docker-mysql-spring-boot-example/README.md

 5. Modify the variables.tf variable `mysql_master_password` and `mysql_replication_password` to secure your deployment.
 A default has been set there which isn't secure/strong password.
 Consider using the terraform.tfvars file

 ## Setup
-The one-click.sh script will build the docker image and create a new minikube instance.
+The one-click.sh script will build the docker image and create a new minikube instance with the app and MySQL backing service

+All applications and services are deployed to dev namespace, this can be changed by setting the namespace variable in the terraform modules folder

 one-click.sh expects 5 arguments, namely :-
 1. App version (eg:- v1)